robotpt/abm-setup/README.rst

 * Wireless internet
 * An `Amazon Web Services <https://aws.amazon.com/>`_ account
 * An account with `Fitbit <https://www.fitbit.com/setup/>`_
+* A tablet for the user interface
+* A Google account to get an app for the tablet

 QT has two ports: one USB-C and one USB-A.  You'll need to use the USB-C port for display and figure out how to control a mouse and keyboard.
 I suggest a USB-C hub that has a display port that you can use (USB-C or HDMI, for example) and has USB-A ports for your mouse and keyboard.
 Alternatively, you can use a USB-A hub to connect your mouse and keyboard to QT.